Remember the misses who have participated in 'Big Brother Brasil' and see how they are today

 Tatiele Polyana – ‘BBB14’

-In the following edition, there was also a miss on the block: Tatiele Polyana, crowned Miss Cianorte, in Paraná, in 2011.
+In “BBB14”, there was also a miss on the block: Tatiele Polyana, crowned Miss Cianorte, in Paraná, in 2011.
 After being eliminated from the edition, the blonde dedicated herself to bodybuilding and became a fitness muse.
 In 2019, she started studying nutrition.

-New year, new look: Celebrities abandon mega hair to mark a new look in 2022; check the before and after

 Kamilla Salgado – ‘BBB13’